Consider the impact of culture on obesity

 4 out of 5 African American women have overweight or obesity

-Age-adjusted percentage of persons 20 years of age and older who had obesity, 2013-2016 (Body Mass Index [BMI] of 30 or greater).1
+Age-adjusted percentage of people 20 years of age and older who had overweight or obesity, 2017-2018 (body mass index [BMI] of 30 kg/m2 or greater).1

 The influence of culture